QuEraComputing/Bloqade.jl/docs/src/install.md

 ### Step 5: Tune Your Instance

 Select the EC2 instance type.
 Note that the rate at which your charged is dependent on which instance you select.
 Those with larger RAM/power usually charge more.
 For simple usage, we recommend an `m2.xlarge` instance as a basic choice.
-If you're looking for GPU suport consider the `g4dn.xlarge` instance as a starting point.
+If you are looking for GPU suport consider the `g4dn.xlarge` instance as a starting point.

 ![Step 5](assets/Bloqade_EC2/Step5.png)